turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - Component_RemoveForceField(Entity entity)  -- remove the ForceFieldComponent of the entity (if exists)
 - Component_RemoveWeather(Entity entity) -- remove the WeatherComponent of the entity (if exists)
 - Component_RemoveSound(Entity entity)  -- remove the SoundComponent of the entity (if exists)
+- Component_RemoveVideo(Entity entity)  -- remove the VideoComponent of the entity (if exists)
 - Component_RemoveCollider(Entity entity)  -- remove the ColliderComponent of the entity (if exists)
 - Component_RemoveExpression(Entity entity)  -- remove the ExpressionComponent of the entity (if exists)
 - Component_RemoveHumanoid(Entity entity)  -- remove the HumanoidComponent of the entity (if exists)